Nursing and Health Occupations Program

 |HE 113||First Aid and CPR/AED Professional Rescuers/Healthcare Providers||1||

 Introduces basic first aid knowledge in the home, work, and community environment.
 Students gain knowledge and skills to perform Health Care Provider Level BLS and AED for adults/children/infants.
 Upon successful completion of this course, students will receive an American Heart Association (AHA) Heartsaver First Aid card and an AHA BLS for Healthcare Provider card.
 Recommend: RD 115 or equivalent placement test scores.

 |HIM 182||Health Care Delivery Systems||3||

-Explains the past, present, and future influences on the delivery of health care.
-Covers provider organizations and settings in health care, financing of health care, causes and characteristics of health care utilization in the Unites States, regulation and monitoring of health care systems and ethical issues associated with health care technology.
+Explores the past, present and future influences on the delivery of health care, including provider organizations and settings, financing of health care, causes and characteristics of health care utilization in the United States, regulation and monitoring of health care systems and ethical issues associated with health care policy and technology.
 Audit available.

 |MA 112||Medical Office Assistant 1||1||

 Explores personal ethics and understanding of self-awareness, communications skills, and work ethics in both personal and professional environments; emphasis is on attitude, time management, and goal setting.Apply professionalism in the delivery of health care

 |MA 117||Medical Office Administrative Procedures||3||

 Introduces medical office administrative procedures with emphasis on patient reception, appointment scheduling, telephone techniques, mail handling, financial records, accounts receivable and payable, insurance, office management, and medical records management.
 Corequisite: MA 118 & MA 180.